mercy299/terraform-beginner-bootcamp-2023/README.md

 [AWS configure CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

-We can check if our AWS Credentials is configured correctly by running the following aws cli command
+We can check if our AWS Credentials are configured correctly by running the following AWS CLI command

 ```sh
 aws sts get-caller-identity